Pagan & Magickal Terms and Definitions

-If there is a term you have seen on this site or other Wiccan/Pagan sources that you are unfamiliar with or uncertain of, please send us an email so we can add it to this page for you.
+Did you come across a term on this site or another Wiccan/Pagan source that you're unfamiliar with or uncertain of and can't find it on this page?
+Please send us a message so we can add it to this page for you!

 Aisling: a dream vision.

-Akasha: spirit; the fifth element; omnipresent spiritual power that permeates the universe; the energy out of which the elements are formed.
+Akasha: spirit; the fifth element; omnipresent spiritual power permeating the universe; the energy out of which the elements are formed.
+Generally associated with the life force.

-Altar: a surface, usually flat, that is set aside for magickal workings and is sometimes used as a focus for power.
+Altar: a surface, usually flat, that is set aside for magickal workings and/or communing with spirits; sometimes used as a focus for power.
 Some traditions use multiple altars devoted to specific purposes.

-Amulet: an object which has been known to give protection to its carrier.
-Amulets are objects which are found in nature such as stones.
+Amulet: an object which has been known to give protection to its carrier by dispelling or driving away negativity and other unsavory energies; objects used are generally found in nature such as stones. (see also Talisman)

 Animism: the belief that all objects have a spirit.